scikit-allel/skallel-tensor/ROADMAP.md

   with genotype data: `GenotypeArray`, `GenotypeDaskArray` and `GenotypeChunkedArray`.
 Now that dask is mature, we can drop support for the "chunked" classes, e.g., `GenotypeChunkedArray`.
-It would also be simpler if we had just a single `GenotypeArray` class that could be used with either numpy or dask arrays as the underlying data container.
+It would also be simpler if we had just a single `GenotypeArray` class, or possibly no wrapper classes at all.

 * There are some technical issue with the v1.x code that arise when using dask with a distributed cluster.
 These issues only surface in